Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/custom_viz.md

 }
 ```

 Your template class should now look something like the above code block.
-However, this class won't do anything yet!
+However, this script won't do anything yet!
 Move onto the next step to populate the UI window for the message.

 ### Drawing the UI Window